SOLitrack Production Proofs and Approvals: Streamlining the Workflow

 SOLitrack’s Production Proofs and Approvals and PLT modules empower businesses to maintain quality standards, reduce errors, and keep production on track in a fast-paced printing environment.
 SOLitrack is a valuable asset that delivers flexibility, visibility, and operational efficiencies for small, midsize, and large print factories.

 Approval processes can be quite complex, having multiple serial or parallel approval steps.
-A workflow can be set up that sends the job to multiple approvers at the same time, or individual approvers who must approve the job before others will receive notification and be able to view the job.
-Approvers can be users or groups and can be sent emails to be notified of approval needed.
-Jobs to be approved are essentially put on hold and placed in a queue where the user can find and view the job, change job attributes and then choose to approve or reject it.
-Jobs can also be auto approved based on rules or schedules.
-For example, if the job is not rejected by a specific time, it is automatically approved and put into production.
+The workflow can be set up that sends the job to multiple approvers at the same time, or individual approvers who must approve the job before others will receive the notification and be able to view the job.
+Approvers can be users or groups, and can be sent emails to be notified when the approvals needed by them.
+Jobs to be approved are essentially put on hold and placed in a queue where the users can find and view the job, change the job attributes, and then choose to approve or reject it.
+Jobs can also be auto approved based on schedules.
+For example, if the job was not rejected by a specific time, it is automatically approved and put into production.

-Let’s try to settle any confusion concerning production proofing and design time proofing.
-Let me start by saying that production proofing, which we’re talking about today, is completely different from design time proofing.
-Production proofing is done in the production environment.
-While design time proofing is done with composition tools in the design environment or using PDF files, and email.
-Production proofing allows further review of jobs before releasing into production.
+As a side note, let’s look at the difference between design time proofing and production proofing, which is where SOLitrack fits in the context of the session.
+Production proofing is done in the production environment, while design time proofing is done with the composition tools in the design environment or using PDF files in email.
+Production proofing allows for further review of jobs before releasing them into production.
 Design time proofing focuses on templates used to create production work from variable data.
-Production proofing is done in the production environment on live jobs, while design time proofing is done in a test/dev on sample data.
-Production proofing is done after live data is merged into templates.
-While design time proofing is usually done with test data to test different variations of that design.
-The purpose of production proofing is to prevent incorrect or unwanted pieces from being produced.
-The purpose of design time proofing is to ensure the proper behavior of the template.
-Making sure that it looks and acts correctly with test data sets.
-Again, completely different.
+Production proofing is done in the production environment on live jobs after the data is merged into templates, while design time proofing is done in the Test\Dev on sample data to test variations of the design and layout.
+The purpose of production proofing is to prevent incorrect or unwanted pieces from being produced compared to design time proofing which is to ensure the proper behavior of the template to make sure that it looks and acts correctly when the test data sets.